 If you’re unlucky enough to be involved in a car accident, here are the steps you need to take to deal with it quickly and smoothly.
 If you are involved in an automobile accident, there are certain things you can do to protect yourself and your interests.
-The following are list of things you should do if you are involved in an automobile accident:
+The following is a list of things you should do if you are involved in an automobile accident:

 STOP.
 Never drive away from the scene of an accident, even a minor one.